NIRCam Deep Field Imaging with MIRI Imaging Parallels

 Step-by-step guide

-Below we follow steps from the JWST Imaging Roadmap to design an observing program.
-See also the Getting Started with JWST Proposing.
+Follow the steps below, based on the JWST Imaging Roadmap, to design an observing program.
+Also see Getting Started with Planning JWST Observations.

 Choose instruments